 One risk of doing your detox at home is being outside of the supervision of a medical professional.

 Having access to medical staff could end up saving your life if you relapse or have trouble while detoxing.
-As your body flushes out toxins and gets over its dependency on a substance, it can cause you to go into withdrawal.
+As your body flushes out toxins and gets over its dependency on a substance, it can cause facing opiate withdrawal symptoms.
 Untreated, withdrawal can cause life-threatening issues as your body goes into shock or attempts to overcompensate for the things its come to rely on.

 Under the supervision of medical staff at a detox facility, their intervention could save your life.